netgen/local-development-setup/php/README.md

 official formula repository ("tap" in `brew` lingo).
 However, they are still provided in some 3rd party *taps*, and it's possible to install them from there.

-**Note**: You don't have to install all following PHP versions.
-Install only those you really need, and in case you need another one, return to this page and follow the instructions to install that one as well.

 ## 1 Install

 ### 1.1 If using MacOS with MacPorts